Hachikoi-the-creator/Alice-portfolio/readme.md

 # TODO:
 - Change query in `project.scss` to 900px
-- research some ideas for the about me section && add it
+- Change the svgs in navbar to white